 Note: Fringe Benefits, including tuition benefits, are processed based on the period 11/01/Prior Year to 10/31 Current Year for tax form reporting purposes.
 For example, if an employee's tuition benefit for the Winter term posted on 11/11/2020, those benefits would be included on the employee's 2021 W-2.

-Indiana University offers a tuition benefit to eligible employees (including IU Residents), former employees with IU Retiree Status, and their dependents in the form of a subsidy towards tuition costs when attending Indiana University classes.
+Indiana University offers a tuition benefit to eligible employees (including IU Residents), former employees with IU Retiree Status, their spouse, and tax dependent children under age 24 in the form of a subsidy towards tuition costs when attending Indiana University classes.

 This benefit is established under Internal Revenue Code (IRC) Section 117 and IRC Section 127.
 Under Section 117, undergraduate-level tuition subsidies at IU are excluded from taxation.
 Beginning in 2017, IU also offers a benefit for tuition under IRC Section 127, Educational Assistance Programs.
 This allows for a certain amount of tuition benefit (graduate or undergraduate at IU or other qualified educational institutions) to be considered exempt from taxation based on the annual limit set by the Internal Revenue Service (IRS).

 Currently, for employees and retirees the annual exemption amount for graduate-level tuition subsidies is $5,250.
-For spouses, all graduate-level tuition subsidies are treated as taxable income to the associated employee or retiree.
+For spouses and dependents, all graduate-level tuition subsidies are treated as taxable income to the associated employee or retiree.
 Visit the IU Tuition Benefit web page to learn more about tuition benefit eligibility, plan provisions, and subsidy rates.